google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 # Test your page

-{% include modules/highlight.liquid title="Key Takeaway" list=page.test-page %}
+{% include modules/highlight.liquid title="Key Takeaway" list=page.key-takeaways.test-page %}

 Testing your page is one of the most important things you can do to ensure you offer a great experience across all the devices your user will access your